In this comprehensive breakdown, we’re diving into the Subaru Outback’s best and worst years.

 - Cars.com owner ratings (real talk from real owners)

-Ready to see how the Outback measures up?
+Ready to see how the Outback stacks up?
 Our upcoming graph lays it all out.

 Now, let’s break it down further.
 We’ve arranged all Subaru Outback model years into three categories: the best, the neutral, and the worst.